dc25/davecompton.net/_posts/2018-12-13-building-jekyll-site-locally-to-be-displayed-on-github.markdown

 * Other web hosting sites will not support automated Jekyll builds in the same way.
 If you want to compare sites you may need to do a local build anyway.
 * Github does not provide automated builds for static site generators other than Jekyll.
 Knowing how to push a local build lends itself to working with those other static site generators.

 Here's a script that provides some help in pushing a local build to the gh-pages branch for a repository.
-It's not very polished - uses will need to edit it to specify the correct baseurl for the jekyll build.
+It's not very polished - users will need to edit it to specify the correct baseurl for the jekyll build.

 	#! /bin/bash